coldfix/website/about.rst

 About
 =====

-Welcome to my website.
+Welcome to my website!

 My name is Thomas and I'm a grumpy barefooted gnome, long-term physics student, dethusiast programmer and free software cultist — yes, I actually have a robe to perform sacraficial rituals.

-As you might have already noticed, I am utterly clueless about design and typography.
-If you feel close to getting eye cancer by looking at this website you are welcome to send me your well-meaning suggestions.
+As you might have already noticed I am utterly clueless about design and typography.
+In case this website makes your eyes cringe you are you are welcome to send me your well-meaning suggestions.

 The best way to reach me is via email_ or github_.
-Though, in case you want to persue me legally, this is how I am known to the authorities:
+Though, in case you want to persue me legally (eye cancer?), this is how I am known to the authorities:

     | Thomas Gläßle
     | Kaiser-Joseph-Str.
 234